-Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Thailand take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
-Part B Exchange of information framework It is recommended that Thailand take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites and with which Thailand has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
-Part B Exchange of information framework It is recommended that Thailand take steps to implement the necessary processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
-Part C Appropriate use It is recommended that Thailand take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
+Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Kenya take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
+Part B Exchange of information framework It is recommended that Kenya take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisite and with which it has international agreement that allow the automatic exchange of information.
+Part B Exchange of information framework It is recommended that Kenya take steps to implement the necessary processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
+Part C Appropriate use It is recommended that Kenya take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.